 Where to stay

 The Old Town is located on a mountainside almost straight above the Herceg Novi harbor.
 It also constitutes the center of the town, and it is a matter of taste as to how far from it you should book your hotel.
-Bear in mind that the whole town area of Herceg Novi is located on a rather steep uphill, except for the sea promenade.
+Bear in mind that the whole town area of Herceg Novi is located on a rather steep uphill, except for the seaside promenade.
 If you don’t like climbing up and down the stairs all the time, do take the elevation into consideration.
 In that sense, the promenade is the best choice for accommodation.

 Igalo, which is situated west of the Old Town, is a more tourist-oriented area.
 Thus, booking a room from somewhere in between Igalo and the Old Town might be a good idea.
 Or, if beach activities are your priority, perhaps you might want to consider picking a room all the way from Igalo.
 Igalo is within walking distance from Herceg Novi, and via the promenade, you might not even notice as to when Herceg Novi ends and Igalo begins.